 Tire tread separation is the focus of most of the product liability lawsuits against the tire manufacturers.
 Tire tread separation is where the tread of the tire separates from the body of the tire.
 There are two common problems from this that lead to accidents: rollovers and blowouts.

-Tire tread separation can be caused by a number of things: over inflation or under inflation of the tire, too many turns at crazy speeds and hitting potholes with a vengeance, old tires, and so forth.
+A number of things can cause tire tread separation: over-inflation or under-inflation of the tire, too many turns at crazy speeds and hitting potholes with a vengeance, old tires, and so forth.
 If this is the problem, you should look for:

 - Tread wear on the tire’s shoulder that is worse than the tread wear in its center;

 - Signs of a “bead groove” (beads have pushed too hard against the bead seat on the inside of the tire’s rim); or

 - Sidewalls of the tire with physical signs of deterioration, such as discoloration.

 But one big cause of tire tread separation or tread-belt separation is tires that are either defectively designed or defectively manufactured.